NicholasSynovic/nicholassynovic.github.io/content/summaries/applying-svms-to-face-detection.md

 non-SVM techniques, as well as presenting their own system (for both static image and real time image capture) for face detection.

-Their satic image system only works on gray scale images of vertically aligned faces.
-Additionally, they used a small dataset to train the SVM.
-In doing so, they limit the usage of the static image system to that specific domain, as well as potentially creating a system that is unable to detect a face in all potential cases (such as different ethnicities, lighting conditions, face orientations, etc.).
+Their static image system only works on gray scale images of vertically aligned faces.
+Additionally, they used a small data set to train the SVM.
+In doing so, they limit the usage of the static image system to that specific domain, as well as potentially creating a system that is unable to detect a face in all potential cases (such as different ethnicity, lighting conditions, face orientations, etc.).

 Their real time image capture system works on full color images of vertically